 Aeronautical knowledge and experience necessary to meet the requirements of the Commercial Pilot Certificate.
 This is phase one of a two-phase program.
 You must complete AVN 2104 (Commercial Flight Lab PH II) to earn all required flight experience and instruction for the Commercial Pilot Certificate.

-Prerequisite(s): Private Pilot Certificate and Instrument

-Rating
+Students must have a High School Diploma/GED and be at least 18 years of age.
+Prerequisite(s): Private Pilot Certificate, Instrument Rating, and Students must have a High School Diploma/

+GED and be at least 18 years of age Pre/Corequisite(s): AVN 2101

-Pre/Corequisite(s): AVN 2101 Instructor Permission Required.
+Instructor Permission Required.

-Other Fee: \$8300.00 Terms Offered: Summer
+Other Fee: \$9265.00